Shant1R/Shant_IIITB/README.md

 <summary><strong>Heirarchial vs Flat Synthesis</strong></summary>

-Under this section, we take the case of multiple_modul2s.v from verilog files to have a better unstanding.
+Under this section, we go over what is heirchial synthesis and flat synthesis.
+For this, we  have taken the case of multiple_modul2s.v from verilog files to have a better unstanding.
 ```bash
   shant@shant:~/Documents/ASICs/VLSI/sky130RTLDesignAndSynthesisWorkshop/verilog_files$ gvim multiple_modules.v
 ```